adminbandit1/569092/Privacy-policy.md

 The developer does not collect any personal data from this extension.

-The extension sends the image you select during a search to the requested third-party service.
+The extension sends the image you select during a search to the requested service.
 The following services are supported:

 - [Google Images](https://images.google.com/)
 - [Google Lens](https://lens.google/)